Published on

 I can't take it anymore; I'm finished.

-After three years of college, I have decided to graduate a semester early and get out to California in January.
+After three years of college, I have decided to graduate a semester early and move out to California in January.
 The reasoning is multi-faceted, but ultimately, I've concluded that staying another semester would be a decision I would come to regret more than if I left.

 Additionally, I have a long-distance fiancee and the distance between us had started taking a toll on our relationship.
 Being away from her for months at a time over the past 3 years has been difficult, and I knew that if I stayed in college for another semester, we would miss out on valuable time together.
 I did not want to look back on my college years with regret (I'd be lying if I said Five for Fighting didn't play a small role in nudging over the edge).